José Eugenio Ellauri

-Jose Eugenio Ellauri y Obes (1834–1894) was a Uruguayan political figure.
+Jose Eugenio Ellauri y Obes (1834–1894) was a Uruguayan political figure who was President of Uruguay from 1873 until he was overthrown in a military coup in 1875.

 Background

 He was a lawyer by profession, and a prominent member of the Colorado Party (Uruguay).

 His father was Foreign Minister, Deputy and President of the Constituent Assembly, José Longinos Ellauri.

 He served as Foreign Minister under Lorenzo Batlle y Grau from 1868 to 1872.